💧 LIQUIFY ~ INFORMATION ON THE FUTURE RELEASE

 setting.

-Prettify is used to facilitate formatting capabilities by the extension.
-Prettify is built atop of the late but powerful Sparser lexing algorithm and has since been adapted for refined usage with Liquid and this extension.
-Prettify exposes a granular set of rules and supports Liquid beautification in various markup, script and style languages.
+Æsthetic is used to facilitate formatting capabilities under the hood. Æsthetic is built atop of the late but powerful Sparser lexing algorithm and has since been adapted for refined usage with Liquid and in particular this extension. Æsthetic exposes 30+ different formatting rules and supports Liquid beautification in various markup, script and style languages.

-I actively maintain Prettify and it is currently in a pre-release (beta) stage.
-The ambition is to eventually have the tool become a competitive alternative to Prettier and disrupt "opinionated" conventions imposed upon the code nexus, one size does not fit all.
-Prettify was introduced in version 3.0.0 replacing PrettyDiff as the core formatter for this extension.
-Though Prettify has yet to ship an official release candidate it is stable enough for usage and its adaption fixes previous version defects.
+I actively maintain Æsthetic and it is currently in a pre-release (beta) stage.
+The ambition is to eventually have the tool become a competitive alternative to Prettier and disrupt "opinionated" conventions imposed upon the code nexus, one size does not fit all. Æsthetic is still in an early stage of development and has yet to ship an official release candidate but nonetheless it is stable enough for usage in languages like Liquid, HTML, JSON and CSS.

 In some situations you may have another extension handling formatting and you will need to explicitly define an in-language editor.defaultFormatter